sud3010ganesh/sud3010ganesh.github.io/_posts/2018-05-29-boxofficerevenueprediction.md

 ## 8. Model Limitations

 1) The movies dataset in Kaggle has not been through a thorough data quality analysis.
-There are many recent movies with incomplete revenues reported as per discussions on Kaggle
+There are many recent movies with incomplete revenues reported that we could have missed out in data cleaning process

 2) The global revenues reported for each movie are not always consistently in US Dollars which necessitated filtering only English Language movies for our analysis

-3) The movies dataset has a lot of text based features like movie overview, keywords etc. which can be explored to further improve the model accuracy
+3) The movies dataset has a lot of text based features like movie overview, keywords etc. which can be explored using NLP techniques to further improve the model accuracy

 ## 9. Conclusion

-The model comparisons show that Random Forest has proven to be the best statistical modelling method for this multinomial classification problem with a Bingo Classification Accuracy of 27.43% and a 1 Away Classification Accuracy of 59.43%.
+The model comparisons show that Random Forest has proven to be the best statistical modelling method for this multinomial classification problem with a Bingo Classification Accuracy of 27.43% and a 1-Away Classification Accuracy of 59.43%.
 The Ensemble Model we built performed marginally better than our Random Forest Model on the Bingo Classification Accuracy measure.
 The primary research paper cited for the movie box office prediction was by Sharda which had a Neural Network Classifier perform the best with a Bingo Classification Accuracy of 36.9%.
-However the dataset used by the research paper was a much smaller subset of our dataset(excluding a lot of old movies), had fewer revenue buckets and incorporated a lot of features from prior knowledge about the movie industry.
+However the dataset used by the research paper was on a much smaller subset of our dataset(excluding a lot of old movies), had fewer revenue buckets and incorporated a lot of features from domain knowledge about the movie industry.

-The performance of our models can be further by improving the completeness/reliability of revenue reported for the most recently released movies.
-There are other text based fields like keywords, movie overview which can be explored as well to improve model performance.
-However these features are a good starting point to improve on our prediction accuracy on the movie box office prediction problem.
+The performance of our models can be further enhanced by improving the completeness/reliability of revenue reported for the most recently released movies.
+There are other text based fields like keywords, movie overview which can be explored using NLP to improve model performance.
+However, the current features are a good starting point to improve on our prediction accuracy in the movie box office prediction problem.

 ## 10. References